kirgudkov/rest-api-helper/README.md

 #### `setInterceptionAllowed(allowed: boolean): Request`

-Set interception flag setting for request.
+Sets interception flag setting for request.
 True by default

-- `allowed`: a boolean indicating whether interception is allowed or not
+- `allowed`: a boolean value indicating whether interception is allowed or not

 ---